jina-ai/jina/docs/fundamentals/jcloud/index.md

   - Each account can serve at most 2 CPU Flows at the same time.
   - Each account can serve at most 1 GPU Flow at the same time.

-  Since this is a free service we can not always guarantee to meet the resource requirements.
-We will still try our best to meet the requirements.
+  Since this is a free service we can not always guarantee resource availability.
+JCloud will do its best to fulfil your processing requests, given current demand.

 - **How powerful is JCloud?**